-Khoresh Bademjan, also called khoresht e bademjan (Persian Eggplant Stew with Beef) is a classic Persian recipe loved by all the eggplant fans like my husband, who would gladly have it for dinner once a week without complaining about the repetition!
+Khoresh Bademjan, also called khoresht e bademjan, or bademjoon (Persian Eggplant Stew with Beef) is a classic Persian recipe loved by all the eggplant fans like my husband, who would gladly have it for dinner once a week without complaining about the repetition!
 Few days ago I had a request from another eggplant fan, a dear reader, for this khoresh and as luck would have it I had cooked and photographed this recipe just recently.
 So I decided to to move it up on my list, put the finishing touches and publish it.
 I want all of my readers to know how much I appreciate the kind comments and the ongoing support that you give me on a daily basis and I enjoy getting requests and would do my best to fulfill them if at all possible.

 Fresh sour grapes (ghooreh) and pickled sour grapes are available in Middle Eastern and Mediterranean markets.

 I have tried every one of the ingredients that I mentioned above in Khoresh Bademjan over the years, but my favorite is ghooreh.
 Ghooreh is the young unripe fruit of the Thompson grapes or other similar seedless grapes that is harvested earlier in summer and is very sour.
 The unripe fruit may be stored frozen, dried (ground), or pickled in special brine.
 The fresh sour grapes are available in some Middle Eastern markets in early summer.
 The pickled variety is available year round in these markets also.
 I have used the frozen sour grapes that I had picked from the grapevine in my yard last summer; they freeze well and keep beautifully for months!